bjornharrtell/jsts/foss4g/2016/jsts.md

 * Overloading <!-- .element: class="fragment" -->

 Note:
-At first I thought ES6 would be a good target for the transformation because it introduces classes with similar syntax as Java.
-I got initial functionality working with ES6 but soon I hit hard to fix bugs and ugly workarounds where needed.
-It turns out classes in Java and ES6 have small but important differences and most are because Java has support for overloading and JavaScript does not.
+At first I thought ES6 would be a good target for the transformation because it introduces classes with similar syntax as Java to JavaScript.
+I managed to get a partial working port with ES6 classes as a target but it had bugs and ugly workarounds.
+It turns out classes in Java and ES6 have small but important differences.

 <!-- -- data-transition="fade" -->